kaye2929/APP/data/README.md

 ## About Operator Size, Trip, and Price
 This Excel sheet contains trip price, average trip speed, and number of operators for a group of cities in the US.
 We collected the trip prices by viewing the per minute fee on each micromobility operator's app.
 We collected the average trip speed from the [Global Micromobility Dashboard](https://public.ridereport.com/).
 We collected the number of operators by searching on city's websites and public documents.

+## About UCLA Data Request Dockless Violations MyLA311
+This Excel sheet contains MyLA311 dockless vehicle requests and violations.
+This data was obtained via CPRA from LADOT, which they shared to us on 03/07/2023.
+Each observation is a violation in a Neighborhood Council with the violation type.